RedHatInsights/crc-caddy-plugin/README.md

 The **Gateway Mode** expects configuration to be mounted at `/etc/caddy/Caddyfile.json`.
 The app is intended to run as a stand-alone pod which serves as a gateway that handles authentication/routing to multiple paths/services.

 ## Configuration
-The Caddy CRC plugin has three configuration options an example of which is shown below
+The Caddy CRC plugin has three configuration options, an example of which is shown below:

 ```
 :8080 {